bill-auger/bridgin-php/README.md

 #### configure pidgin

+minimal example:
-launch pidgin and create and activate an 'IRC' account
+* launch pidgin and create and activate an 'IRC' account
 and set 'Username' and 'Server' under 'Login Options'
-launch pidgin and create and activate a 'skype(D-Bus)' account
+* create and activate a 'skype(D-Bus)' account
 and set 'Username' under 'Login Options'

-you can test that your pidgin accounts are setup properly
-by running the 'list-pidgin-accounts.php' script via the terminal

-    php list-pidgin-accounts.php

-launch skype and it will ask you to grant API permission to pidgin
+* launch skype and it will ask you to grant API permission to pidgin
-once you do - you should then see your online skype contacts in pidgin
+if you authorize you then see your online skype contacts in pidgin

 #### configure skype4pidgin2irc

-open the file 'skype4pidgin2irc.php' in a text editor
+configuration is not necessary but may be customized via the config file

-    nano skype4pidgin2irc.php
+    nano ./include/skype4pidgin2irc.constants.v0.4.inc

-* **IMPORTANT:**
-add to $ADMIN_NICKS nicks for ALL networks that pidgin will connect to
-this must be done in order to prevent infinte loopback
-* **IMPORTANT:**
-this script only matches nicknames and will consider to be admin
-ANY nick on ANY network that matches ANY of the nicks listed in $ADMIN_NICKS
-so be certain that your nicks are quite unique (e.g. 'fred' is not recommended)
-this bug/feature is at the top of the TODO: list but for this version be aware

-add to $ADMIN_NICKS any additional nicks that require admin access
-but note that $ADMIN_NICKS may chat on individual channels as usual
-and their messages will not propogate to other channels unless properly prefixed

-save and launch 'skype4pidgin2irc.php' via the terminal
+launch 'skype4pidgin2irc.php' via the terminal

     php skype4pidgin2irc.php

+you will be shown which of your pidgin accounts are setup properly
 in pidgin open a chat session with each channel you want to bridge
-you may need to get someone else to chat into a skype group for skype chats you may need to wait until someone else chats
-before it will appear in pidgin - then post the following chat message
-into each of the channels youd like to bridge
+for skype chats someone else may need to initiate before it will appears in pidgin then post the following chat message into each of the channels youd like to bridge

     ?/add
 or